FairCMS: Cloud Media Sharing with Fair Copyright Protection: Scheme Construction

-In the user-side embedding AFP scheme, since the encrypted media shared with different users is the same, the encryption of a single media is only executed once.
-However, due to the personalization of D-LUT, once a new user initiates a request, the owner must interact with this user to securely distribute the D-LUT under the support of homomorphic encryption.
-This cost scales linearly with number of users.
-It is clear that the biggest source of overhead for the owner is the management and distribution of the LUTs.
-Thus, the focus of implementing copyrighted cloud media sharing is to find ways to transfer this overhead to the cloud.
-Based on this {observation}, the first scheme we design is as follows.
+This cost scales linearly with the number of users.
+It is clear that the biggest source of overhead for the owner is the management and distribution of LUTs. {Therefore, the focus of implementing resource-saving cloud media sharing is to find ways to transfer this overhead to the cloud.} Based on this {observation}, the first scheme is as follows.

 \textit{Key, Fingerprint, E-LUT{,} and Encoding Matrix Generation:}